Proposing a Professional Development Course

 If you are contracted and paid through SPU, then the base cost per credit of your course is $85, or $45 per each 10 CEUs (clock hours).

 Proposed Course Processing Time

-CPE requires a minimum of three weeks' processing time for all new courses.
-Additionally, every succeeding time you offer the course, a course form must be completed and sent to CPE at least two weeks prior to the course's start date.
+CPE requires a minimum of three weeks' processing time for all courses.
 Remember, the earlier you submit a course proposal, the sooner you will receive confirmation of course approval and registration processes.

 Submit all your course proposals, CPE instructor application, and official transcripts to CPEinfo@spu.edu.